VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/README.md

 So far, G474 and H743 are the only ones working while F407 and H747 are still debugging.

 G474 and H743 can work both Receive and Transfer only channels (2 lines).
-F407 is transferring and receiving buy need to be Duplex (should have transfer/receive channels enabled, 3 lines), but the data received is wrong.
+F407 is transferring and receiving but need to be Duplex (should have transfer/receive channels enabled, 3 lines), but the data received is wrong.
 H747 totally no transfer.